101 Cooking For Two

 Should I add liquid smoke to the ribs?

-Do I need to add other things to the crock pot?
+Do I need to add liquid or other ingredients to the crock pot?

 Can ribs overcook in a crock pot?